drewanye/har-joint-model/README.md

 <li>joint_model.py: building and training the model
 <li> main.py: entrance of the project

-We preprocess the dataset by removing the unlabeled data and prune it into the proper window size, which can be downloaded at huynh.cp.
 You can run main.py -h to get the args:

 ```